acpqdreamTeam/c4Project/README.md

 - [W3Schools](https://www.w3schools.com/) will show how W3 schools helped with figuring out a variety of different commands.

-- [Codepen](https://codepen.io/finnhvman/pen/xXpzVN) will show the inspiration for the coin effect in our Connect Doge
+- [Codepen](https://codepen.io/finnhvman/pen/xXpzVN) will show the inspiration for the coin effect in our Connect Doge.

-- [Trello](https://trello.com/quentinnapuuekicruz/boards) increased team productivity and assisted will a lot of process and documentation
+- [Trello](https://trello.com/quentinnapuuekicruz/boards) increased team productivity and assisted will a lot of process and documentation.

-- [Miro](https://miro.com/app/dashboard/) kept the team organized and allowed for the creation of a domain model, user stories, and lastly wireframe
+- [Miro](https://miro.com/app/dashboard/) kept the team organized and allowed for the creation of a domain model, user stories, and lastly wireframe.

 ### Reflections and Comments